abdulsamea/poi_data_parser/README.md

 - Place sample data somewhere in your local machine

-7. Import data (one or multiple files)
+7. Import data using below commands (one or multiple files) and wait for the extraction to complete

 ```
 python manage.py import_pois data/pois.json